All Episodes

 I have talked to a lot of people that have attended these rallies.

-I had a guy tell me, Rush, you you don't know what walking a rope line and signing autographs is until you do it with Donald Trump.
+I had a guy tell me, Rush, you don't know what walking a rope line and signing autographs is until you do it with Donald Trump.

-And then he said, well, maybe you do Rush.
+And then he said, well, maybe you do, Rush.

-But I'm telling you, most people know This is this is it's just it's phenomenal.
+But I'm telling you, most people don't.

-In the midst of all of this, all of that, that support that was with Trump from day one is still there.
+In the midst of all of this, all of that, that support that was with Trump from day one, is still there.

 You just don't see it reported anymore.